-In support of Project Safe Neighborhoods (PSN) programs throughout the country, the Attorney General announced awards of almost $28 million in grant funding to combat violent crime through PSN and another $3 million for training and technical assistance to develop and implement violent crime reduction strategies and enhance services and resources for victims of violent crime.
-View the press release for details.
+In support of PSN programs throughout the country, the Attorney General announced awards of almost $28 million in grant funding to combat violent crime through PSN and another $3 million for training and technical assistance to develop and implement violent crime reduction strategies and enhance services and resources for victims of violent crime.

-The Justice Department has authorized more than $10 million in immediate funding to support police in Alaska Native villages and additional resources to expand prosecution resources, Project Safe Neighborhoods crime reduction measures, and for other purposes.
+The Justice Department has authorized more than $10 million in immediate funding to support police in Alaska Native villages and additional resources to expand prosecution resources, PSN crime reduction measures, and for other purposes.

 With funding support from BJA, the National Center for Victims of Crime has launched the PSN Training and Technical Assistance Portal to help PSN task forces integrate victim services into their work.
 The site features victim-centered, trauma-informed materials for service providers and law enforcement officials who work with victims of violent crime.

 Attorney General William P. Barr Announces Progress in Making our Communities Safer through Project Safe Neighborhoods

 In an October 3, 2019, press release, Attorney General Barr highlights how the revitalization and enhancement of PSN two years ago has helped reduce violence in communities and improve overall public safety.